 At Concordia, the residence directors and residence assistants provide a wide range of services and programs for residents.
-Planned activities include movie nights, ski trips, intramurals, camping trips, and cultural events like the symphony, ballet, and the theatre.
-Life skills workshops, information sessions, and bible studies round out the program.
+Planned activities often include movie nights, sporting events, intramurals, bowling, roller skating, and cultural events like the symphony, ballet, and the theatre.
+Life skills workshops, information sessions, and Christian life activities round out the program.

 The purpose of Concordia's residence life program is to provide a "total" education.
 The expectation is that students will be enthusiastic about learning and living in a close community, and will demonstrate the respect, cooperation, and concern for others which make such a community possible.
-For more information visit www.residence.concordia.ab.ca.
+For more information visit http://residence.concordia.ab.ca.